neilsextra/peapod/README.md

 > **Warning:** The *regenerate keys* option will invalidate all paspports associated with this pod.
 The register entry is also invalid.
 - **Delete POD** This will delete the POD and its contents.
 Use with caution because this command is not reversable.
 - **Backup POD** This will generate a *ZIP file* that contains all the files within a POD.
 The contents of the *ZIP file* are not encrypted.
 In addition, the ZIP file is not password protected.
 > **Warning:** This is a destructive command and irreversable.
-Ensure all the files are backed up before the command issuing this command.
+Ensure all the files are backed up before the issuing this command.
 - **Restore POD** This can ingest a Backup from the previous command and load the files and database connections into the POD.
 The contents are then encrypted ans secured.

 #### The PEAPOD Manager - Register ####